 Example.
 Consider two law firms.
 Steve Stickum Law Office operates as a sole proprietorship and, hence, is unincorporated.
 Charles Churnum SC operates as a corporation.
 Both firms have $300,000 of revenue and $175,000 of expenses not related to payments for owner labor.
 In each firm, the owner is an attorney who works 3,000 hours per year and is responsible for virtually all revenue generated.
 Cash withdrawals paid to Steve Stickum are classified as owner withdrawals that reduce equity and are not reflected in the income statement.
 Cash payments made to Charles Churnum are classified as wages and are reflected on the income statement.
 Here is a side by side comparison of the two income statements:

 It appears that Stickum is significantly more profitable than Churnum SC, but from an economic point of view both firms perform identically.
 For Stickhum, form is trumping substance.
-GAAP does not require firms to reflect payments for owner labor as an expense, because management would have to decide how much of the cash withdrawals reflect a wage payment and how much reflects a return on investment.
+GAAP does not require or allow firms to reflect payments for owner labor as an expense, because management would have to decide how much of the cash withdrawals reflect a wage payment and how much reflects a return on investment.
 Such allocations often are subjective and difficult to make.

 Another problem is that often there is not enough cash generated by a business to adequately compensate an owner for his or her services.
 Consider this example.

 Example.
 Two retail companies in the same product line have $500,000 of sales, $250,000 cost of goods sold, and $250,000 of non-owner expenses.
 The owner of the Eke Company contributes no significant services to the business.
 On the other hand, the owner of the Squeak Company works 3,500 hours a year in the business.
 Since neither company had sufficient cash to pay the owners, neither owner received any cash.
 This is what the income statements look like side by side.